RMerl/asuswrt-merlin.ng/README-merlin.txt

  * RT-AC5300
  * RT-AC1900 & RT-AC1900P (use the RT-AC68U firmware)

-Supported devices on version 382:
+Supported devices on version 382 and newer:
  * RT-AC56U
  * RT-AC68U
  * RT-AC3200